Sonoma County at a Glance

 • Reference: Check RadioReference Sonoma County page for current details

 Santa Rosa PD has faced scrutiny over use-of-force incidents.
-Encrypted radios mean the public cannot independently hear how officers communicate during critical encounters.
+Encrypted radios mean no one outside the department hears how officers communicate during critical encounters.

-Sonoma County's encryption is part of a broader California trend.
-The Bay Area, Los Angeles, and San Diego regions have all moved toward encrypted communications, creating a statewide accountability crisis.
+Sonoma County's encryption fits the Bay Area trend.
+The Bay Area, Los Angeles, and San Diego have all moved in this direction.
+The cumulative effect is a statewide accountability gap.

-The Sonoma County Board of Supervisors oversees the Sheriff's Office and county radio system.
-Public comment periods are your opportunity to raise transparency concerns.
+The Sonoma County Board of Supervisors oversees the Sheriff's Office and the county radio system.
+Public comment periods are direct access to the officials who set policy.

-Santa Rosa City Council has authority over SRPD policy.
-Request that council members explore delayed audio release or other transparency measures as alternatives to total encryption.
+City Council has authority over SRPD policy.
+Ask council members to require delayed audio release or other transparency measures as alternatives to total encryption.

-Use California's Public Records Act to request police incident reports, use-of-force data, and communications policies.
-What you can't hear, you can sometimes still read.
+Use California's Public Records Act to request incident reports, use-of-force data, and communications policies.
+Scanner access is gone, but records access isn't.

 Take Action for Transparency